Organize Your Life From Within

-BEING ORGANIZED: Creating an organized life can sometimes feel like an unattainable goal, especially when it’s not your natural way of being.
-One of the things I’ve learned over the years as an online life coach and Denver therapist is that being organized is more than learning about “organizational tips” or “time management skills” or a new plan for where to put stuff or reorganizing your drawers.
-Being organized (genuinely, sustainably organized) is actually a mindset; a way of being that cultivates order and calm.
-And unless you figure out how to be organized from within, all the “how to be organized” how-to's will be short term and ineffective.
+Organizing your life can sometimes feel like an unattainable goal, especially when it’s not your natural inclination.
+One of the things I’ve learned over the years as an online life coach and career coach is that being organized is more than learning about “organizational tips” or “time management skills.”
+It’s more than a new plan for where to put stuff or reorganizing your drawers.
+Being organized (genuinely, sustainably organized) is actually a mindset– a way of being that cultivates order and calm.
+And unless you figure out how to organize your life from within, all the “how to be organized” tips you implement will be short term and ineffective.

-Now, before we go further I must be honest with you my dear reader.
-I’m going to step out from behind the Therapist / Life Coach “Dr. Lisa” facade for a moment to share a secret: I am not a naturally organized person.
+Now, before we go further, I must be honest with you.
+I’m going to step out from behind the therapist/life coach “Dr. Lisa” role for a moment to share a secret: I am not a naturally organized person.
 In my personal life, particularly when I was younger, I have struggled to manage time effectively, keep control of the clutter and chaos, and maintain an organized life.
 I didn’t come from an organized family and arrived into adulthood without organizational skills in place.

-I squeaked by for a while, but then when my life got harder I really needed to up my game.
-I could not get through graduate school or run a business without doing a better job of managing my time, energy and tasks.
-When I became a mom, that balance became even harder, and in order to do the things that we most important to me I really needed to work on my organizational skills.
-So I did!
+I squeaked by for a while, but when my life got harder, I really needed to up my game.
+I could not get through graduate school or run a business without doing a better job of managing my time, energy, and tasks.
+When I became a mom, that balance became even harder, and in order to do the things that were most important to me, I really needed to work on my organizational skills.
+So, I did!

 I actually spent a lot of time figuring out how to get organized in order to do the things I wanted to do, to be the person I wanted to be, and to achieve my most important personal and professional goals.
 On my lifelong quest for personal organization, I have tried all the systems, all the hacks, and read all the “how to get organized” self help books there have ever been.

 I am pleased to report that over the years I have grown into a reasonably organized person.
-I'm able to get important things done, and I usually have my act together.
-I still lose my keys sometimes (but not my shoes!)
+I am able to get the most important things done.
+I still lose my keys sometimes (but not my shoes!).

-Many people who are not good at being organized from within do have to work harder to create organizational systems, and stick to them.
-Many “Messies” dread these systems and will fight tooth or nail to avoid the types of routine and structure that being organized requires.
-But–I’m here to tell you, from the other side of this chasm — It's much, much less stressful and easier to cope with basically everything when your life is generally in order.
+Many people who are not good at being organized from within do have to work harder to create organizational systems and stick to them.
+Unorganized folks dread these systems and will fight tooth and nail to avoid the types of routine and structure that being organized requires.
+But–I’m here to tell you, from the other side of this chasm– it’s much less stressful and easier to cope with basically everything when your life is generally in order.
 There’s less anxiety and drama.
 Your relationships feel easier too.

 While it can feel hard to get organized and stay that way, once you do, you’ll be amazed at the contrast–you might even become less stressed.
 Feeling really stressed or burnt out?
-Being organized and living an organized life is actually much, much easier than being chronically disorganized and chaotic.
-(More on this subject in the marvelous interview I did with Dr. Marilyn Paul, on “How to Be Stress Free.”)
+Being organized and living an organized life is actually easier than being chronically disorganized and chaotic.
+(More on this subject in the marvelous interview I did with Dr. Marilyn Paul, on “How to Stay Stress Free.”)

-I have learned from my own process that being organized, really, genuinely organized, is not about the systems and the containers and the calendars.
-(Though all those tools can help).
+I have learned from my own process that having an organized life is not about the systems and the containers and the calendars (though all those tools can help).
 Being organized begins with a shift in mindset.
-Organized people actually think differently than Messies.
-By learning how organized people think, and cultivating an organized mindset, you too can achieve the Nirvana of feeling genuinely in control of your time, your energy, your stuff, and your life.
+Organized people actually think differently than the unorganized.
+By learning how organized people think and cultivating an organized mindset, you too can achieve the Nirvana of feeling genuinely in control of your time, your energy, your stuff, and your life.
 Yes, you can design your life around what matters most.

 The Organized Mindset